Wohohoa! Dark Chocolate Whey Protein Bars

 4. Melt your dark chocolate in a bain marie and, once melted, pour the chocolate onto the bars – first coating one side and then the other.

 5. Place the chocolate-coated bars on a tray lined with aluminium foil or nonstick baking paper.
-You can put them on a silicone tray too (this is to prevent them from sticking to the tray once the chocolate has set!)
+You can put them on a silicone tray too.

 6. Put the bars in the fridge for a couple of hours or the freezer for 30 minutes so the chocolate coating sets and… WOHOHOA!
 They’re ready to munch.